Wide-ranging deal to solve trash crisis says Raggi

 09 Luglio 2019

-Rome, July 9 - The Italian government and the city of Rome have reached a "wide-ranging" deal to swiftly solve Rome's trash crisis, Rome Mayor Virginia Raggi said after talks with Premier Giuseppe Conte Tuesday.
+Rome, July 9 - The Italian government and the city of Rome have reached a "wide-ranging" deal to swiftly solve Rome's trash crisis, Rome Mayor Virginia Raggi said after a summit with Environment Minister Sergio Costa and Lazio Governor Nicola Zingaretti and after talks with Premier Giuseppe Conte Tuesday.
 "The primary objective is to clean up the city, we owe that to the Romans and it seems to me that these talks have guaranteed that at various levels," she said.
 "There was ample agreement on short-term solutions, which clearly call for an increase in waste collection and gathering at existing plants.
 "The capacity has been found, (waste company) AMA will work very shortly to clean the city up with extraordinary shifts, gathering up all the residual rubbish on the ground deriving from the stoppage of some plants and maintenance work on others".
 Rome's trash crisis has festered amid unusually high recent summer heat.
-Lazio Governor Nicola Zingaretti, of the centre-left opposition Democratic Party (PD), has pinned the blame on the 5-Star MOvement (M5S) mayor and said that all of Lazio's plants can be use to ease pressure on the capital's facilities.
+Lazio Governor Zingaretti, of the centre-left opposition Democratic Party (PD), has pointed the finger at the 5-Star Movement (M5S) mayor and said that all of Lazio's plants can be used to ease pressure on the capital's facilities.

 LE RUBRICHE